25+ Top Attractions in Florence Italy

 Michelangelo’s tomb for Guiliano de Medici

-The other thing to see in San Lorenzo is the Chapel of the Princes.
 This is the main mausoleum for the Medici Family.
 Cosimo de Medici commissioned it in 1568.
 But construction only began in 1602.

 The chapel walls are clad with polychrome marble and precious stones.
 The cupola of the chapel features a fresco by Pietro Benvenuti.
 The sepulcher for Lorenzo the Magnificent is adorned with Michelangelo’s Madonna and Child sculpture.

-Click here to book a skip the line ticket for this popular attraction.
-Click here to book a private tour with an expert.
+>>> Click here to book a skip the line ticket to the Medici Chapels

 facade of the Church of Santa Maria Novella

-13. Church of Santa Maria Novella
+13. Santa Maria Novella

 Santa Maria Novella was founded in 1279 by a Dominican order.
 The basilica has a similar design to the Duomo and Santa Croce.
 Polychrome and white marble create a striking front facade.